veronique34/DiceGame/README.md

-# Project Dice Game
+# Project Board Game with dice
 ***************************************
 ### General Info
 ***
 Rules of the game
 The game includes 2 players on a single screen.
-Each player has a temporary score (ROUND) and an overall score (GLOBAL). initially, the player has his ROUND initialized to 0 and can roll a dice as many times as he wishes.
+Each player has a temporary score (ROUND) and an overall score (GLOBAL).
-Except that if he/she rolls a 1, his ROUND score is lost and his turn ends.
+Initially, the player has his/her ROUND initialized to 0.
+He/she can roll a dice as many times as he/she wishes.
 The result of a throw is added to the ROUND.
+Except that if the result is 1, the ROUND score is lost and his/her turn ends.

-During his turn, the player can decide at any time to:
+During his/her turn, the player can decide at any time to:

-Click on the "Hold" option, which sends the points of the ROUND to the GLOBAL.
+-Click on the "Hold" option, the ROUND points are added to the GLOBAL score.
   It will then be the other player's turn.
-Roll the dice.
+-Roll the dice.

 The first player to reach 100 points on the GLOBAL score wins the game.